saeedghsh/arrangement/NOTES.rst

+>>> change naming:
+[ ] subdivision -> arrangement

->>> Dual graph
+>>> Dual graphs
+[ ] in the topological graphs, graphs of the holes are disconnected from the enclosing graphs.
+[ ] how to facilitate the correspondency between dual graphs?
-topological adjacency graph -> subdiv.graph
+[v] topological adjacency graph -> subdiv.graph
-geometric adjacency graph -> subdiv.graph + half-edges
+[v] geometric adjacency graph -> subdiv.graph + half-edges
-topological connectivity graph -> subdiv.decomposition.faces
+[v] topological connectivity graph -> subdiv.decomposition.faces
-geometric connectivity graph -> ????
+[ ] geometric connectivity graph -> ???? is it possible ????

+>>> [subdivision:tool]
+curves = extract_curves_from(map/image)
+GUI:tab1 - dominant orientation detection
+GUI:tab2 - lines/rays/segments
+GUI:tab3 - circles/arcs
+GUI: connected component detection -> find connectivity between segments/rays/arcs/...

 >>> Insert new curve:
 Intersect the new curve with all other curves, break it into half-edges, take a point on each half-edge and find the face it belongs to.
 Split the face.
 The problem is that my data structure of the arrangement is not flat, even worse, it is nested.
 I'm talking about holes.